mrDIMAS/DmitrysEngine/README.md

 - Header only - no need to build as separate library, just `#include "de_main.h"` so extremely fast compilation.
 - C89 - full compatibility with C++.
 - FBX support - both ASCII and binary
-- Modern rendering techniques (still lacking, currently contains only deferred shading)
+- Modern rendering techniques, renderer based on OpenGL 3.3 Core.
 - TTF fonts support (compound characters support is not implemented yet)
 - GUI (inspired by WPF)
 - TGA image loading